Day Use Facilities

 Keep in mind that state parks and forests are public places.
 Any group is expected to follow the same rules on alcohol, noise, parking and behavior as any other visitor.
 The wedding/event party has no right to restrict someone's use of any part of the public property.
 Remember that holding your event in a heavily used area or at a busy time of year may not turn out to be the setting you desire.

-Pets are not allowed in buildings, beaches, playground and picnic areas, including shelters and amphitheaters.
+Pets are not allowed in buildings, beaches, playgrounds and picnic areas, including shelters and amphitheaters.
 The person making the reservation is responsible for informing all guests of the pet policy.
 Pets in the state parks.

 Commercial use permit